allind/EukDetect/README.md

 EukDetect removes all taxa that have fewer than 4 reads that align to fewer than 2 marker genes.
 This is the minimum amount of evidence we recommend for determining if a eukaryotic species is present.
 However, the same information as the main output files without any filtering is located in the `{output_directory}/filtering/` folder.
 Information about reads aligning to each marker is in `{output_directory}/filtering/{samplename}_read_counts_and_mismatches.txt`.

 Alignments to the databse that have been length and quality filtered are in a coordinate-sorted bam file in the `{output_directory}/aln/` folder.
 Alignments that additionally have low-complexity and duplicate reads removed are in a bam file in `{output_directory/filtering/`.

-## Eukdetect information
-For more information about EukDetect, please see the [biorxiv manuscript](https://www.biorxiv.org/content/10.1101/2020.07.22.216580v1).
-A list of currently detectable EukDetect species is in Table S2 in the supplementary material of the biorxiv mansucript.

-Currently, EukDetect only supports analysis of reads that are **over** 75 base pairs long.

-If you are running EukDetect in paired-end mode, the number of reads in both files has to match.
-If there are different numbers of reads in the forward and reverse files, EukDetect will fail at the alignment phase.

 ## Citation